ethereum/portal-network-specs/state/state-network.md

 #### `Ping.custom_data` & `Pong.custom_data`

-In the execution state network the `custom_payload` field of the `Ping` and `Pong` messages is the serialization of an SSZ Container specified as [Type 2 Ping Custom Payload Extension](../ping-payload-extensions/extensions/type-2.md)
+In the execution state network the `custom_payload` field of the `Ping` and `Pong` messages is the serialization of an SSZ Container specified as [Type 1 Basic Radius Payload](../ping-payload-extensions/extensions/type-1.md)

 #### POKE Mechanism